-The board actively involves the Executive Committee in the development of strategy and delegates the responsibility of the implementation of the Group's strategy to the Executive Committee under the Chairmanship of the CEO.
-The committee met 8 times in 2018 but also met on specific issues with the board on two other occasions during the period and participates in board education initiatives.
-It continues to be instrumental in the proposing of annual budgets and funding plans as well as detailed business plans in various areas including sales and marketing and information technology for the approval of the board of directors.
+The Board actively involves the Executive Committee in the development of strategy and delegates the responsibility of the implementation of the Group's strategy to the Executive Committee under the Chairmanship of the CEO.
+The committee met 8 times during the period under review and was instrumental in the proposing of annual budgets and funding plans as well as detailed business plans in various areas including sales and marketing and information technology for the approval of the board of directors.

-The committee is made up of the three executive directors and the Group Chief Financial Officer, the Chief Underwriting Officer, the Chief Strategy Officer and the Chief Commercial Officer of the PCC.
+The committee is made up of the three executive directors and the Group Chief Financial Officer, the Chief Underwriting Officer, the Group Chief Risk and Compliance Officer and the Chief Commercial Officer of the PCC.
 Minutes of the EXCO meetings are copied to board members and matters arising regularly discussed at board level

-Other Board Committees
+Board Committees

-The board delegates specific responsibilities to a number of board and executive committees, notably the Audit, Risk and Compliance, Remuneration and Nominations, Investment, Information Technology and the Protected Cells Committees.
+The board delegates specific responsibilities to a number of board and executive committees, notably the Audit, Risk and Compliance, Remuneration and Nominations, Investment, and the Protected Cells Committees.